cssinjs/jss/docs/benefits.md

   CSS has just one global namespace.
 It is impossible to avoid selector collisions in non-trivial applications.
 Naming conventions like BEM might help within one project, but will not when integrating third-party code.
 JSS generates unique class names by default when it compiles JSON representation to CSS.

+1. True rules isolation.

+  Scoped selectors are not enough.
+CSS has properties which are inherited automatically from the parent element, if not explicitely defined.
+Thanks to [jss-isolate](https://github.com/jsstyles/jss-isolate) plugin, JSS rules will not inherit properties.

 1. Avoids specificity conflicts.
 1. Source order independence.
 1. Slow selectors.